playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 The first step before trying to validate anything is be capable of accessing a fragment of the object.

-Assuming you'd like to validate that `friend` exists and is valid in this json, you first need to acess the object located at `user.friend`.
+Assuming you'd like to validate that `friend` exists and is valid in this json, you first need to access the object located at `user.friend`.

 #### The `read` method

-We start by creating a `Path` representing the location of the interesting data in our json:
+We start by creating a `Path` representing the location of the data we're interested in:

 ```scala
 scala> import play.api.data.mapping._